3-d graph

 In an equation for β€˜it’: it = (4 :: Integer) / 2

-π”˜π”±π”’: I’m guessing it’s saying you can’t do a regular fractional divide because you’ve specifically said this is an integer, right?
+π”˜π”±π”’: I’m guessing it’s saying you can’t do a regular fractional divide with (/) because you’ve specifically said this is an integer, right?

 π”˜π”―π”°π”²π”©π”ž: [getting up and pointing on the monitor] Basically, yes.
-There’s a type class called Fractional and it’s saying that when we specifically make 4 an Integer this way [writing on the board] (4 :: Integer), that makes it ineligible for doing regular fractional division.
+Fractional says when we specifically make 4 an Integer this way [writing on the board] (4 :: Integer), that makes it ineligible for doing regular fractional division with (/).

-π”˜π”΄π”’: And that’s because the type and class system behind all this doesn’t allow it.
+π”˜π”΄π”’: And that’s because the type and typeclass system behind all this doesn’t allow it.

 [laughter]